Tupou VI: Governmental career

-In 1989, ʻAhoʻeitu was appointed to the noble titles of Lavaka Ata and ʻUlukālala, granting him the title of Prince ʻUlukālala Lavaka Ata.
+In 1989, ʻAhoʻeitu (then known as Prince Lavaka Ata) was bestowed with the noble title of ʻUlukālala, granting him the title of Prince ʻUlukālala Lavaka Ata.
 In 1998, Lavaka Ata transitioned from his military career to government service, assuming dual roles as defence minister and foreign minister until August 2004.
 These roles were previously held by his elder brother, then-crown prince Tupoutoʻa, who held a dispute with the king over democratic reforms and ultimately resigned to pursue his business interests.

 Prime Minister of Tonga

-Lavaka Ata assumed the role of prime minister on 3 January 2000.
+Lavaka Ata assumed the role of prime minister on 3 January 2000, following the resignation of his father-in-law Baron Vaea.
 His appointment was seen as unexpected, given that his elder brother had been expected to inherit the position.
-At the time, Lavaka Ata was described as a conservative who held close ties with the Free Wesleyan Church of Tonga.
+Lavaka Ata was described as a conservative who was closely affiliated with the Free Wesleyan Church of Tonga and was opposed to the pro-democracy movement then gaining ground domestically.

 In 2004, several Members of Parliament (MPs) advocated for his resignation as prime minister following their decision to boycott the inauguration of the Tonga Legislative Assembly.
 Among the MPs was Feleti Sevele, who cited the closure of Royal Tongan Airlines as one of several adverse events associated with the prime minister's tenure.
 Sevele questioned the prime minister's ability to govern Tonga, asserting that an inability to manage an airline raised doubts about his capacity to govern the country effectively.

 Lavaka Ata resigned as prime minister on 11 February 2006.
 His departure coincided with a period of heightened civil unrest, as pro-democracy protests advocating for a reduced governmental role of the royal family gained traction from mid-2005 onward.
 The Nukuʻalofa riots later that year underscored a growing dissatisfaction with the existing political structure, calls for increased political representation and a more equal distribution of power.

 Crown Prince and diplomatic career

 Following King Tāufaʻāhau Tupou IV's death in early September 2006, he was formally confirmed as Crown Prince of Tonga in his capacity as heir presumptive on 27 September.
 He acquired the noble title of Tupoutoʻa, traditionally reserved for the crown prince, and was subsequently known by the title of Tupoutoʻa Lavaka.
 His other noble titles of ʻUlukālala of Fangatongo and ʻAta of Hihifo subsequently passed to each of his two sons.

 Tupoutoʻa Lavaka took on the position of the chief of mission for Tonga's High Commission in Canberra when it was inaugurated in 2008, a position he held until his accession to the throne in 2012.
 This move represented a notable development in Tonga's diplomatic relations with Australia, highlighting the establishment of a formal diplomatic presence.
-Concurrently, he served as a non-resident ambassador to Japan from 15 January 2010.
+Concurrently, he served as a non-resident ambassador to Japan from 15 January 2010, when he presented his credentials to Emperor Akihito.